-The Police Department and Facilities Management collaborate to provide ongoing maintenance and physical security enhancements on campus.
-This includes design review using CPTED (Crime Prevention Through Environmental Design)

-The Mines Facilities Management department has a regular preventive maintenance schedule for maintenance checks around the Mines campus, including exterior lighting, landscaping and grounds.
-When Facilities Management staff respond to maintenance calls, a computer system tracks all requests and completions as well as verifications that the issue was addressed to the requesting party's satisfaction.
-All Facilities Maintenance Policies are found at http://inside.mines.edu/UserFiles/File/facilities/FM_Services_Policy.pdf
+The Mines Police Department and Facilities Management collaborate to provide ongoing maintenance and physical security enhancements on campus.
+This includes design review using CPTED (Crime Prevention Through Environmental Design) principles, routine inspections of locks and elevators, cameras and lighting systems.
+When the Mines Police Department notices propped or damaged doors, officers will address the issue or contact Facilities Management for repair and/or remediation.
+The Mines Facilities Management Department has a regular preventive maintenance schedule for maintenance checks around the Mines campus, including exterior lighting, landscaping and grounds.
+When Facilities Management staff respond to maintenance calls, they track all requests and completions as well as verifications that the issue was addressed to the requesting party's satisfaction.
+All Facilities Maintenance Policies are found at: https://inside.mines.edu/POGO-Facilities-Property-Safety